rubocode/frontier.nvim/doc/theme/apprentice/README.md

 I loved the colorscheme except for the very bright yellow for keywords.

-So I still needed top be able to fully customize my colorscheme and have it look the same on macOS Terminal and WezTerm.
+So I still needed to be able to fully customize my colorscheme and have it look the same on macOS Terminal and truecolor terminals.